colejarczyk/doc/userguide/merchants/menu/introduction.rst

 The Merchant is linked to a store.
 In Open Loyalty store is called point-of-sale (POS).

-Merchants menu provides an overview of all merchants and its assigned to particular POS.
+Merchants menu provide an overview of all merchants and it’s assigned to particular POS.
 You can simply see number of merchants works in particular store.
-Moreover, you can assign merchant to customer, who is operated by a given merchant.
+Moreover, you can assigned merchant to customer, who is operated by a given merchant.

 .. image:: /userguide/_images/merchant.png
    :alt:   Merchants

 To display the Merchants menu:
 ------------------------------
-Tap ``Merchants`` on the Admin sidebar and choose **All merchants**
+On the Admin sidebar, tap ``Merchants``, then choose **All merchants**

 Menu options:
 ^^^^^^^^^^^^^